danyeric123/birthday-party/README.md

 ```

 4. Start the development server:

 ```bash
 pnpm dev
 ```

 5. Open [http://localhost:5173](http://localhost:5173) in your browser

+### 🔧 Customizing Event Details

+All event information is centralized in `src/config/eventConfig.ts` with smart date/time handling:

+**Date & Time Management:**

+- Single source of truth for all dates/times using `date-fns`
+- Automatic Eastern Time zone handling (no internationalization needed)
+- All date formats are computed from base dates, eliminating duplication
+- Change the event date/time in one place and it updates everywhere

+**To customize the event:**

+1. Open `src/config/eventConfig.ts`
+2. Update the base dates: `EVENT_START_DATE`, `EVENT_END_DATE`, `RSVP_DEADLINE_DATE`
+3. Update venue and contact information in the `EVENT_CONFIG` object
+4. All computed properties (readable dates, ISO formats, time ranges) automatically update

+**Date/Time Features:**

+- ✅ Single source of truth for all dates
+- ✅ Consistent formatting using `date-fns`
+- ✅ Eastern Time zone support
+- ✅ Computed properties (no duplicate strings)
+- ✅ Calendar API compatible ISO formats

 ## 📧 EmailJS Setup